 The turkey is cooking, your mother-in-law is telling you how she would have made your signature dish, the kids are racing dangerously close to the perfectly set table, your grandmother is on her third holiday beverage and the dog is looking for every opportunity to help himself to a tasty Thanksgiving treat.
 Sound familiar?

-Chaos tends to find it’s ways into festive family gatherings, but with these tips your can be cool and collected with at least one family member: the dog!
+Chaos tends to find its ways into festive family gatherings.
+But with these tips, yours can be calm, cool and collected… at least when it comes to one family member: the dog!

 1. Give Treats, Not Scraps

 Instead of offering dangerous table scraps or leftovers, give your dog an extra doggy treat instead.
 His favorite type of dog treat, a couple of carrots, frozen peanut butter in a treat toy, even an extra serving of his own kibble are all safe treats that will still give your dog a taste of holiday cheer.
-Let family members know that they should not feed the dog anything from their plates and if you have little kids on your hands consider keeping the dog in another room during prep and meal time.
+Let family members know that they should not feed the dog anything from their plates, and if you have little kids around, consider keeping the dog in another room during prep and meal time.

 The number one danger is toxicity caused by dogs ingesting either poisonous items or the proverbial “too much of a good thing is bad.”

 - 9 Pumpkin Treats Your Dog Will Be Thankful For

 - Fruits Safe for Dogs

 - Everything You Need to Know About Dogs and Pumpkins